 RCLON (Ebates, United, Alaska)

-Oddly, my experience has been that it works to add the same card to both Ebates and United, for now I assume rewards will post for both.
+RCLON is Rakuten Card Linked Offer Network who runs a few card-link programs.
+Oddly, my experience has been that it works to add the same card to both Ebates and United, for now I assume rewards will post for both (see also this report).

 Ebates offers in-store cash back at various merchants, not limited to restaurants.
 See current offers here.
 Link a card, then add a specific offer to the card.
 Re-add the offer after using it before using again.